Approximating spaces of Nagata dimension zero by weighted trees: Approximating spaces of Nagata dimension zero by weighted trees

 Hence,

 as claimed.
 To finish the proof we construct a dense subset \(Z\subset X\) and a tree \(T=(Z,E)\) such that

 for all \(x_1\), \(x_2\in Z\).
 We define

 and \(Z\coloneqq\vertices T=\bigcup_{i\geq 0} X^{2i}_{B_{o,i}}\).
-By definition of the choice function \(x\colon \mathcal{B}\to X\), it follows that \(T^{2j}_{B_{o,j}}\) is an induced subgraph of \( T^{2i}_{B_{o,i}}\) for all \(i\geq j\), and so \(T\) is well-defined.
+By definition of the choice function \(p\colon \mathcal{B}\to X\), it follows that \(T^{2j}_{B_{o,j}}\) is an induced subgraph of \( T^{2i}_{B_{o,i}}\) for all \(i\geq j\), and so \(T\) is well-defined.
 By construction, \(T\) is a tree and \(Z\subset X\) a dense subset.
 Fix \(x_1\), \(x_2\in Z\).
 There exists \(i\geq 0\) such that \(x_1\), \(x_2\in X_{B_{o,i}}^{2i}\).
 Hence, as \(T_{B_{o,i}}^{2i}\subset T\) is an induced subgraph, Therefore, by using \eqref{eq:ineq1}, we obtain \(d(x_1, x_2)\leq d_T(x_1, x_2)\leq 8c \, d(x_1, x_2)\), as desired.
 Thus \(Y\coloneqq (Z, d_T)\) and \(Z\) are \(8c\)-bilipschitz equivalent.
 This completes the proof. \end{proof}

-In what follows, we show that for $2^n$-valued ultrametric spaces the constant appearing in Theorem~\ref{thm:main1} can be improved to \(4\).
+In what follows, we show that for $2^n$-valued ultrametric spaces the constant $8$ appearing in Theorem~\ref{thm:main1} can be improved to \(4\).
 A metric space \(X\) is \textit{\(2^n\)-valued} if for every pair of distinct points \(x\), \(x'\in X\) there exists an integer \(n=n_{xx'}\in\Z\) such that \(d(x,x')=2^n\).
-The \(2\)-adic integers \(\Z_2\) are a prime example of a \(2^n\)-valued ultrametric space.
+The metric space of \(2\)-adic integers \(\Z_2\) is a prime example of a \(2^n\)-valued ultrametric space.